 - Depth control.

 - Sealed precision ball bearings.

 - 2 inches by 9 inches spring steel blade.

 - It offers a precise cut with power.

-- The tool uses blade clutch and depth control for precise cuts.
+- The tool uses a blade clutch and depth control for precise cuts.

 - Able to ride on most curbs.

 - Wide wheels can be moved easily from spot to spot.